tim-tang/hibernate-jpa-training/README.md

 ---

 - Use Gradle to do build automation
--Refactor code and  Practise actual TDD
+- Refactor code and practise actual TDD
 - JPA Criteria
 - Hibernate 2-level Cache